namedotcom/namecom-mcp/README.md

 - **Issues**: Report bugs and feature requests on [GitHub Issues](https://github.com/namedotcom/namecom-mcp/issues)
 - **Documentation**: See the [name.com API Documentation](https://docs.name.com) for API details
 - **MCP Protocol**: Learn more about [Model Context Protocol](https://modelcontextprotocol.io/)
+- **Feedback**: We want to hear from you!
+Submit feedback about the MCP server or name API in general [here](https://www.name.com/api-feedback)

 ## Changelog